fed/wordpress-widget-example/README.md

 ## Credits

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Instructions for creating the plugin [seen here](http://myappincome.co.uk/how-to-make-a-react-js-wordpress-plugin/).
+This project is powered by [custom-scripts](https://github.com/fknussel/custom-scripts).
+Original instructions for putting this plugin together can be found [here](http://myappincome.co.uk/how-to-make-a-react-js-wordpress-plugin/).

+## License

+MIT